Lux-AI-Challenge/Lux-Design-S2/README.md

 Welcome to the Lux AI Challenge Season 2!

 The Lux AI Challenge is a competition where competitors design agents to tackle a multi-variable optimization, resource gathering, and allocation problem in a 1v1 scenario against other competitors.
 In addition to optimization, successful agents must be capable of analyzing their opponents and developing appropriate policies to get the upper hand.

+Key features this season!
+- GPU/TPU optimized environment via Jax
+- Asymmetric maps and novel mechanics (action efficiency and planning)
+- $55,000 Prize Pool

-To get started, go to our [Getting Started](#getting-started) section.
+Go to our [Getting Started](#getting-started) section to get started programming a bot.
 The official competition runs until April 24th and submissions are due at 11:59PM UTC on the competition page: https://www.kaggle.com/competitions/lux-ai-season-2.
 There is a **$55,000** prize pool this year thanks to contributions from Kaggle, and our sponsors [QuantCo](https://quantco.com/), [Regression Games](https://www.regression.gg/), and [TSVC](https://tsvcap.com)

 Make sure to join our community discord at https://discord.gg/aWJt3UAcgn to chat, strategize, and learn with other competitors!
 We will be posting announcements on the Kaggle Forums and on the discord.